ajavamind/A3DCamera/README.md

 The app can also be controlled with a WiFi ASCII keyboard.
 Here are the Android keyboard keys matching the function keys of the 8BitDo Micro controller when switched to keyboard mode:
 ![8BitDo Micro Bluetooth Controller](images/A3DCamera_KB_Layout_1080.png)

-#### WiFi Remote Control
-The app can listen for UDP broadcast messages to control the camera.
-Only shutter control is working.
-This feature can be used to trigger multiple cameras at the same time.
-This is working, but is turned off for now and is a work in progress.
-An Android app at [RemoteCapture ](https://github.com/ajavamind/RemoteCapture) can trigger broadcast messages.

 ### Limitations
 Captured images are on par in quality with the native camera app.
-However, with this camera images may still need adjustments for vertical alignment, contrast, color saturation, and sharpening.
+However, with this camera images may still need adjustments for vertical alignment, horizontal perspective, contrast, color saturation, and sharpening.

 Color balance adjustments are not implemented.
 Exposure lock is not implemented.

 There are no camera leveling, tilt, or subject distance suggestions from the app.

 ## Usage
-1. I discovered my camera lens vertical alignment is only off by 3 pixels so that live free-viewing is possible without eye strain for me.
+1. I discovered my camera lens vertical alignment is only off by 12 pixels so that live free-viewing is possible without eye strain for me.
 But the camera can not be too close to the subject.
 2. Distance to the subject should be about 1.5 meter to match the 50mm camera lens interaxial separation distance.
 3. Synchronization of the camera lens shutters is not known.
 However the shutter speed is automatically set by the camera so motion blur is possible.
 4. I use a Bluetooth remote to take photos instead of the button keys on the camera.
 This requires pairing with a remote controller or keyboard.

 ## App Download Link
 Latest version:
 [Version 1.5 A3DCamera Android app](https://drive.google.com/file/d/1IIXaQYrzeHks_mF9WRLy_3Vlho43zcuf/view?usp=sharing)